Skip to content

 We are doing our best to complete this page.
 If you want to participate, don't hesitate to join the Filigran Community on Slack or submit your pull request on the Github doc repository.

 This guide aims to give you a full overview of the OpenBAS features and workflows.
 The platform can be used in various contexts to handle Breach and Attack simulations at technical or strategical levels.
-OpenBAS has been designed as a part of the Filigran XTM suite and can be integrated with OpenCTI to generate meaningful attack scenario based on real threat.
-OpenBAS is result-oriented with many dashboard helping you to evaluate you securoty posture given a defined context.
+OpenBAS has been designed as a part of the Filigran XTM suite and can be integrated with OpenCTI to generate meaningful attack scenarios based on real threat.
+OpenBAS is result-oriented with many dashboards helping you to evaluate you security posture given a defined context.

 Home screen

-The Home screen gives any visitor on the OpenBAS platform an outlook on the live of the platform as well as an overview of your global security posture.
+The Home screen provides every OpenBAS platform visitor with a snapshot of the platform activity as well as an overview of your global security posture.
+You can find more information in this section.

 Your first Breach and Attack Simulation